Kiajuhreiugh/Workshop-Bot/README.md

 # Workshop-Bot
-A bot for posting an Overwatch Workshop mode in Discord
+A simple python discord bot for posting an Overwatch Workshop mode in Discord

+You may use, alter, and redistribute any code in this repository without giving me credit.